 Characteristics of the vintage

-Residual sugar: 146g/l
+Residual sugar: 131 g/l

-Total acidity: 7.38g/l
+Total acidity: 8 g/l

 Outstanding aperitif.
 Perfect accompaniment to foie gras.
 Also excellent with sea-fish dishes made with creamy sauce and lemon, duck dishes with fruit, and not so sweet desserts, fruits and cheeses.